keshavjha06/Portfolio/content/about/index.md

   - BDD Cucumber
   - Jenkins (CI/CD)
   - Maven
-  - Git
+  - Docker
 ---

 Hello!
-I am a Software Development Engineer in Test (SDET) with 3+ years of experience in all layers of quality engineering with strong automation as well as functional knowledge .Skilled in Java,Selenium ,Appium,API Testing and Test
+I am a Software Development Engineer in Test (SDET) with 4+ years of experience in all layers of quality engineering with strong automation as well as functional testing knowledge.
-Project(AI Test Automation Tool)

-Here is a list of the technologies that I work with in Medibuddy!
+Here is a list of the technologies that I'm familiar with!